Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

 The order parameters for magnetic sublevels $m=-3$, $-2$, and $-1$ at $\omega t=2$ are shown in Fig.~\ref{fig:dipole_EdH_AM} (b)--(d).
 Each spin component except the $m=-3$ state is a vortex state with the winding number $J_z-m$, and the BEC as a whole forms a coreless vortex.

 The physical origin of the spin relaxation is the Larmor precision of atomic spins around the dipole field given by Eq.~\eqref{eq:effective_dipole_field}.
+Hence, the time scale for the spin relaxation is determined by the DDI and is on the order of $h/(c_{\rm dd}n)$ with $n$ is the atomic density.
 Figure~\ref{fig:dipole_dipole_field} (a) shows the dipole field induced by a spin-polarized BEC in a spherical trap, and Figs.~\ref{fig:dipole_dipole_field} (b) and (c) show the spin textures at $\omega t=2$.
-The whirling patterns in the upper and lower hemispheres exhibit opposite directions, reflecting the fact that the $xy$ components of the dipole field are antisymmetric with respect to the $z=0$ plane.
+The whirling patterns in the upper and lower hemispheres exhibit opposite directions, reflecting the fact that the $x$-$y$ components of the dipole field are antisymmetric with respect to the $z=0$ plane.

-In the case of a $^{52}$Cr BEC, the DDI compensates for the kinetic energy to form the spin texture.
+In the case of a $^{52}$Cr BEC, the energy gain due to the DDI compensates for the kinetic energy cost to form the spin texture.
 As discussed in the next section, a spin-1 $^{87}$Rb BEC is ferromagnetic, and therefore a spin-polarized state is rather stable.
-In such a case, an external magnetic field applied in the opposite direction to the polarization causes a resonance between the kinetic energy and the linear Zeeman energy, leading to the Einstein-de Haas effect~\cite{Gawryluk2007}.
-In the case of a spin-1 $^{23}$Na BEC, the spin-exchange interaction favors a non-magnetic state, and therefore, it tends to destroy the spin-polarized state.
+In such a case, an external magnetic field applied in the direction opposite to the polarization causes a resonance between the rotational kinetic energy and the linear Zeeman energy via the DDI, leading to the EdH effect~\cite{Gawryluk2007}.
+Furthermore, the EdH effect in spin-1 $^{87}$Rb BEC was predicted to be resonantly enhanced using an oscillating magnetic field~\cite{Gawryluk2011}.
+In contrast, when a condensate favors a non-magnetic state (e.g., a BEC of spin-1 $^{23}$Na atoms and that of spin-3 $^{52}$Cr atoms), a spin-polarized state will be intrinsically unstable.
+Therefore, the EdH effect is expected to occur significantly at low magnetic field.

+Spin relaxation due to the DDI was observed to lead to thermalization both in a thermal gas~\cite{Hensler2003} and in a condensate~\cite{Pasquiou2010} of $^{52}$Cr atoms.
+The thremalization is suppressed in an optical lattice~\cite{Pasquiou2011a} or in an ultralow magnetic field~\cite{Pasquiou2011b}.